 You should know the deal by now – previous instalments here and here.
-However, I got to tell you: UK Independence Party leadership candidates are appalling at keeping their Wikipedia profile photos up to date.
+However, I got to tell you: UKIP leadership candidates are appalling at keeping their Wikipedia profile photos up to date.
 And even worse at uploading large-sized images to their Twitter bio to be crunched down.
 So you're going to have to give me a pass here on poor image quality.
-I'm sorry: blame, as ever, the UKIP.
+I'm sorry: blame, as ever, UKIP.

 STEVEN WOOLFE (NOT ACTUALLY RUNNING BECAUSE HE FUCKED HIS PAPERWORK, LOL)